jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

-‘Oh, I’ve had such a curious dream!’ said Alice and she told her sister, as well as she could remember them, all these strange adventures of hers that you have just been reading about; and when she had finished, her sister kissed her and said, ‘Itwasa curious dream, dear, certainly; but now run in to your tea; it’s getting late.’
+‘Oh, I’ve had such a curious dream!’ said Alice and she told her sister, as well as she could remember them, all these strange adventures of hers that you have just been reading about; and when she had finished, her sister kissed her and said, ‘It was a curious dream, dear, certainly; but now run in to your tea; it’s getting late.’
 So Alice got up and ran off thinking while she ran, as well she might, what a wonderful dream it had been.
 But her sister sat still just as she left her, leaning her head on her hand, watch-